Five years ago today I was at a memorial. Another suicide. Our third doctor in 18 months.

 So I started counting dead doctors.
 I left the service with a list of 10.
 Five years later I have 547.

 Immediately, I began writing and speaking about suicide.
 So many distressed doctors (and med students) wrote and phoned me.
 Soon I was running a de facto international suicide hotline from my home.
 To date, I’ve spoken to thousands of suicidal doctors; published a book of their suicide letters (free audiobook); attended more funerals; interviewed surviving physicians, families, and friends.
 I’ve spent nearly every waking moment over the past five years on a personal quest for the truth of “Why.”
-Here are 35 things I’ve discovered:
+Here are 35 things I’ve discovered from the first 547 cases:

 High doctor suicide rates have been reported since 1858.
 Yet more than 150 years later the root causes of these suicides remain unaddressed.